ErivanFranklin/FootDash/README.md

 - **frontend/**: Ionic/Angular frontend (currently static scaffold)
 - **docker-compose.yml**: Local development composition with backend, frontend (nginx), and PostgreSQL database

-> **Note**: The legacy Express backend has been archived to `archive/backend-legacy/` after Phase B completion.
-See tag `v1.0.0-legacy-backend` for the last version with both backends.
+> **Note**: The legacy Express backend has been removed from the repo.
+See tag `v1.0.0-legacy-backend` for the last archived version.

 ## Quick Start (Local Development)